-As set out in Standing Order 2, the Board - subject to any directions that may be given by Welsh Ministers - should make appropriate arrangements for certain functions to be carried out on its behalf so that the day to day business of HEIW may be carried out effectively, and in a manner that secures the achievement of the organization's aims and objectives.
+As set out in Standing Order 2, the Board - subject to any directions that may be given by Welsh Ministers - should make appropriate arrangements for certain functions to be carried out on its behalf so that the day to day business of HEIW may be carried out effectively, and in a manner that secures the achievement of the organisation's aims and objectives.
 The Board may delegate functions to:

-- i) a committee, e.g. Remuneration and Terms of Service Committee; - ii) a sub-committee, Any such delegation would, subject to the Boards authority, usually be via a main committee of the Board; - iii) a joint committee or sub-committee, e.g., with other Health Bodies, or Universities established to take forward matters relating the development of the health workforce in Wales; and - iv) Officers of HEIW (who may, subject to the Board's authority, delegate further to other officers and, where appropriate, other third parties, e.g. shared/support services, through a formal scheme of delegation)
+- i) a committee, e.g. Remuneration and Terms of Service Committee; - ii) a sub-committee.
+Any such delegation would, subject to the Boards authority, usually be via a main committee of the Board; and - Officers of HEIW (who may, subject to the Board's authority, delegate further to other officers and, where appropriate, other third parties, e.g. shared/support services, through a formal scheme of delegation)

-And in doing so, must set out clearly the terms and conditions upon which any delegation is being made.
+and in doing so, must set out clearly the terms and conditions upon which any delegation is being made.
 These terms and conditions must include a requirement that the Board is notified of any matters that may affect the operation and/or reputation of HEIW.